Article contents

 The main benefits to financial advice is getting the knowledge and experience from an expert.
 Someone whose job it is to literally grow other people’s money – and they’re very good at it.

-It also means you can save lots of time and effort managing your own money by letting the experts handle it for you and spend your time enjoying life more.
+It also means you can save lots of time and effort managing your own money by letting the experts handle it for you, allowing you to spend your time enjoying life.

 Here’s all the benefits in a bit more detail:

 A financial advisor will only focus on the long-term when it comes to investing.
 There’s no advice on what the next hot stock is, like Tesla or Apple.
-An advisor will use tried and tested techniques to grow your money over the long term – often with a emphasis on a large pension pot when you retire (a pension is a tax efficient way to save money).
+An advisor will use tried and tested techniques to grow your money over the long term – often with an emphasis on a large pension pot when you retire (a pension is a tax efficient way to save money, see below).

-Using the right investment account can save so much cash over time – which means your money can grow a lot faster too.
+Using the right investment account could save you so much money over time – which means your money can grow a lot faster too.
 There’s quite a few options in the UK which are:

-Stocks and Shares ISA: save up to £20,000 per year and everything you make is tax-free, forever.
-You can only pay into one account per year however.
+Stocks and Shares ISA: save up to £20,000 per year and everything you make is tax-free, forever (see how much you could save with our Stocks and Shares ISA calculator).

-Lifetime ISA: save up to £4,000 per year for your first home and get a 25% bonus from the government.
+Lifetime ISA: save up to £4,000 per year for your first home and get a 25% bonus from the government (here's our Lifetime ISA calculator).

 Junior ISA: save up to £9,000 tax-free, all in your kids name.